GLOBALG.A.P. IFA Certification & Compliance Consulting Services

 -

-Adjust Systems and Evidence: We recommend focused changes to procedures, monitoring and records so you can clearly demonstrate compliance to each key customer group.
+Adjust Systems and Evidence: We recommend targeted updates to procedures, monitoring and records to strengthen audit evidence and compliance documentation for GLOBALG.A.P. certification.

 -

-Support Communication: We help technical and commercial teams present your compliance story in a way that reassures buyers and supports negotiations.
+Support Communication: We help technical and commercial teams present your compliance story with buyer assurance and market access support, reinforcing GLOBALG.A.P. certification confidence.

 Expected Results